-Central State University is accredited by the National Association of Schools of Art and Design and offers Bachelor of Arts degrees in Studio Arts and Graphic Design and the Bachelor of Science degree in Art Education.
+Central State University is accredited by the National Association of Schools of Art and Design and offers Bachelor of Arts degree in Studio Arts, Bachelor of Arts in Art (Graphic Design), and the Bachelor of Science degree in Art Education.

-Central State University is accredited by the National Association of Schools of Music and offers the Bachelor of Arts degree in performance and the Bachelor of Science degree in Music Education.
+Central State University is accredited by the National Association of Schools of Music and offers the Bachelor of Music degrees in Jazz Studies, Music Education, and Performance.